-Many kinds of bacteria increase on sugars which includes glucose — the sugar linked to diabetes.
+Many kinds of bacteria increase on sugars which include glucose — the sugar linked to diabetes.
 When diabetes is poorly controlled, high glucose levels in mouth fluids may help germs to grow and set the stage for gum disease.

 Here is How Your Dentist Can Help You?

-Regular dental checkup is important.
+A regular dental checkup is important.
 It helps to get prevention of occurrence of dental problems at an early stage.

 Diabetes Dental Health Action Plan